Are You An Authentic Person? Here’s How To Tell!

 - Know what their own values are and what moral code they want to live by really well

 - Prioritize what is important to them

-- Are assertive and honest.. always, even to the extent of avoiding telling white lies (please read ‘Assertiveness: A Journey Worth Taking’ for a more in depth look into assertiveness)
+- Are assertive and honest in a respectful and diplomatic way.. always, even to the extent of avoiding telling white lies (please read ‘Assertiveness: A Journey Worth Taking’ for a more in depth look into assertiveness)

 Authentic people generally don’t:

 - Have different personas depending on who they are with or project a false version of themselves

 - Adopt others goals for their life

 - Have thought about what their values and moral code is (please read ‘7 Steps To A Happier You Part One’ to discover how you can create your very own mission statement listing your values)

 To discover whether you are authentic ask yourself the following questions: